Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Hybrid-RACA

-We present our HybridRAG framework that leverages cloud-generated memory to enhance the utility of client-based language model while maintaining low latency.
-The HybridRAG framework consists of four main components: an augmentation coordinator (client), a memory-augmented client model (client), a retriever model (cloud), a LLM-based memory generator (cloud).
-Figure \ref{fig:overview} illustrates the model architecture.
+We present our Hybrid-RACA system that leverages cloud-generated memory to enhance the utility of client-based language model while maintaining low latency for composition assistance.

-The augmentation coordinator monitors the writing context and determines when to request an augmented memory from the cloud.
-The retriever model on the cloud then searches the retrieval corpus to find relevant data.
-Subsequently, the memory generator uses an LLM to construct a memory that includes all essential information from the retrieved data, optimizing its usefulness.
-Finally, the memory is transmitted to the client and seamlessly integrated into the client model, thereby enhancing its overall performance.
-Algorithm \ref{alg:workflow} describes the inference workflow of HybridRAG.
+In Hybrid-RACA, the augmentation coordinator (client) monitors the writing context and sends an asynchronous request for an augmented memory from the cloud.
+The retriever on the cloud searches for relevant data upon request.
+Subsequently, The memory generator (cloud) leverages an LLM to construct a memory that includes all essential information from the retrieved data, optimizing its usefulness.
+Finally, the memory is transmitted to the client and seamlessly integrated into the client model for offering real-time suggestions.
+Algorithm \ref{alg:workflow} describes the inference workflow of Hybrid-RACA.

-In the following subsections, we discuss the details of the four components.
+In the following subsections, we discuss the details of the four main components.